WestSide44/Guide-Fuel-Beta-4/README.md

-## Deploying the smart contract
+## Deploy smart contract

+(VPS)

 Ubuntu 22.04

+RAM 2 GB (Anything less will crash when the contract is deployed)

 ## Server Preparation

 Upgrade packages and the system